 Species Technical Committee

-The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their listing status under the Nature Conservation Act 1992 (NC Act).
+The Queensland Species Technical Committee (STC) assesses native species that occur in Queensland to determine their conservation status under the Nature Conservation Act 1992 (NC Act).

 The STC is an advisory body appointed by the Minister for Environment and the Great Barrier Reef, Minister for Science and Minister for the Arts.
 STC membership includes both external and Queensland Government content experts.

-To assess the conservation class of a species the STC must receive a nomination that is compliant with the Common Assessment Method for the Assessment and Listing of Threatened Species (CAM) and incorporates up-to-date scientific information.
+To assess the conservation status of a species the STC must receive a nomination that is compliant with the Intergovernmental memorandum of understanding – Agreement on a Common Assessment Method for listing of threatened species and threatened ecological communities (CAM) and incorporates up-to-date scientific information.
 Learn more about the Common Assessment Method.

 The STC may either decide to defer an assessment while requesting more information; list the species as nominated; list the species at a more valid conservation class; or de-list the species entirely.
-If the Minister accepts the listing recommendation made by the STC then changes to the Nature Conservation (Wildlife) Regulation 2006 are made.
+If the Minister accepts the listing recommendation made by the STC then changes are made to the Nature Conservation (Animals) Regulation 2020 or Nature Conservation (Plants) Regulation 2020.

 View the STC Terms of Reference and committee membership and functions on the Register of Appointees to Queensland Government Bodies.